Nick plays multiple tabletop RPGs and video games, as well as write fantasy fiction.

 This is the part that took me a while to fully grasp, and I may still not have a complete grasp of the process!
 However, I can provide the steps to get you pointed in the right direction.
 First, you need to go out to https://nodejs.org and download NodeJS.
 I downloaded the current version, but you can safely download the recommended version.

 This will install NodeJS and the Node Package Manager, which we will be using heavily.
 Next go back into Visual Studio Code and press [Ctrl + `] (that's back tick, not single quote) to bring up the terminal window.
-Now is where the magic starts!
+Now this is where the magic starts!

 We will be making a lot of calls to the Node Package Manager using the 'npm' command in the terminal window.
 Press [Enter] after you type each of the commands below into the terminal window.